 Yale University Investigative Medicine Courses

-This semester-long course addresses topics which are central to the conduct of clinical investigation, including ethics of clinical investigation, scientific fraud, technology transfer, interfacing with the pharmaceutical industry.
+This semester-long course addresses topics which are central to the conduct of clinical investigation, including ethics of clinical investigation, scientific fraud, technology transfer, and interfacing with the pharmaceutical industry.
 Practical sessions include: scientific presentations and teaching, medical writing, NIH peer review process, journal peer review process, and career development: models of academia.
-This course provides guidelines and a framework for the clinical investigator to write, obtain funding for, conduct and present a clinical study.
+This course provides guidelines and a framework for the clinical investigator to write, obtain funding, and conduct and present a clinical study.
 Format consists of a lecture followed by discussion.

 This course provides an introduction to statistical concepts and techniques commonly encountered in medical research.
 Previous coursework in statistics or experience with statistical packages are not a requirement.
 Topics to be discussed include study design, probability, comparing sample means and proportions, survival analysis, and sample size/power calculations.
 The computer lab will incorporate lecture content into practical application by introducing the statistical software package SPSS to describe; analyze data.

 Opportunities also exist to participate in additional coursework through the Yale Clinical Scholars program.
 Fellows may be given the opportunity to earn an advanced degree, depending on their research interests.